ultimateBroK/brokies_land/README.md

 - `noto-fonts-cjk` - Fonts that make your text look like it costs more than it does
 - `bluez` - Bluetooth support for when you want to connect your broke headphones
 - `bluez-utils` - Bluetooth utilities for when you want to pretend you have wireless freedom
+- `jamesdsp` - A DSP for your audio that doesn't cost a dime

 ### Installing Dependencies